 The intersection along with all the road sections that relate to it will switch to editing mode.
 Drag the intersection to the appropriate place (the vertexes of the line sections that form that intersection will change their configuration when you do this) and edit the sections of road if necessary:

-Click — the intersection will be saved in its new place (the vertexes of the line sections that form that intersection will also change their position when you do this):
+Click— the intersection will be saved in its new place (the vertexes of the line sections that form that intersection will also change their position):

 If necessary, you can delete the intersection (for example, when several consecutive sections of road with identical attributes are joined into one section).